-The Safeguarding procedures at Northbourne Park School also cover the following areas of neglect, abuse or concern.
-Staff should notify the DSL immediately if they have any concerns of.
-Signs and symptoms are mentioned in section 11
+The Safeguarding procedures at Northbourne Park School also cover the following areas of neglect, abuse, exploitation or concern.
+Staff should notify the DSL immediately if they have any concerns of signs and symptoms mentioned in section 11

 - 1. Radicalisation (Prevent Training is completed by all staff)

-- 2. Domestic Abuse
+- 2. Domestic Abuse, including where they see, hear, or experience its effects

 - 3. Child Sexual Exploitation

 - 4. Gang Resistance

 - 5. FGM

 - 6. Honour based violence

 - 7. Forced marriages

 - 8. Sexting and Banter (where the banter is deemed to be unacceptable)

 - 9. Legal Threshold arrangements

 - 10. Victim support

-- 11. Recognition of vulnerability of children with SEND - 12.
-Mental Health
+- 11. Recognition of vulnerability of children with SEND

+- 12. Mental Health

+- 13. Unexplainable and or persistent absences from education